cryptk/pyqlight/README.md

 There is no way to poll the light for it's current state that I can determine.
 This appears to be a limitation of the Q-Lights themselves.

+The code must be run as root to access the USB devices.
+The exception is systems that use udev.
+For those, you can place the included udev/80-q-light.rules into /etc/udev/rules.d and then replug the device.
+As long as your user account is in the plugdev group, you will then be able to control the light as a non-root user.

 USAGE
 =====